County of Santa Barbara

 a) Approve, ratify, and authorize the Director of the County Health Department to execute the

-Health Department Health Care Fund for Labor Costs, Hiring Incentives, and Services and
+County Health Department Health Care Fund for Labor Costs, Hiring Incentives, and

-California Environmental Quality Act (CEQA), pursuant to Section 15378(b)(4) of the CEQA
+of the California Environmental Quality Act (CEQA), pursuant to Section 15378(b)(4) of the

-Guidelines, because the actions consist of the creation of government funding mechanisms or other
+CEQA Guidelines, because the actions consist of the creation of government funding

 A-21)